 Prior to YouthWorX NT Liz was the National Disability Coordination Officer (NDCO) for the Northern Territory for a decade.
 This role provided information, coordination and referral services to increase and improve transitional pathways for Territorians with a disability between families, community, school, post-secondary, education and subsequent employment.

-Liz is the current President of Physical Disability Australia (PDA), the PDA representative and Co-deputy Chairperson on the Australian Federation of Disability Organisations (AFDO) Board, a member of the City of Darwin Access and Inclusion Advisory Committee, and a member of the National Disability Insurance Agency Independent Advisory Council.
+Liz is the current President of Physical Disability Australia (PDA), a member of the City of Darwin Access and Inclusion Advisory Committee, and a member of the National Disability Insurance Agency Independent Advisory Council.

 Nominated by Disability Resources Centre